Martiless/nondairy-godmother/static/documents/TESTING.md

 1. Occasion

 These elements need to be filled out before the user can make a booking, the checks for this page are as follows:
-* Try clicking on the 'Submit' button without entering any details in the log in form, this will cause an error message to appear staing "Please fill out this field".
+* Try clicking on the 'Submit' button without entering any details in the log in form, this will cause an error message to appear staing ***"Please fill out this field"***.
 This message will appear each time the user tries to submit the form without filling out any of the fields in the form.
-* Clicking on the Number of People drop down menu shows up a list from 1 to 10.
-For bookings more than 10 the user is adviced to contact the restaurant.
 * Selecting a date is done using the calender widget.
 Click on the calendar icon on the right and select a date.
-* Time, Table and Occasion are all selected using the dropdown menu, this is done but clicking on the arrow and choosing the option that best suits the booking.
+* Number of People, Time, Table and Occasion are all selected using the dropdown menu, this is done but clicking on the arrow and choosing the option that best suits the booking.
+If the user attempts to make a booking without making one of these choices they will recieved the following message ***"Please select an item in the list"***

+### My Bookings:
+The My Bookings page is a page where all the bookings from the user will appear in the order of most recent bookings.
+From there the user has the option to Edit a booking or to cancel a booking.
+*Checks for Edit bookings can be found [here](#edit-bookings)*
-### My Bookings
+The checks for My Bookings are as follows:
+* When a user clicks on the 'edit' button they are redirected to the Edit Bookings page, where they can make adjustments to their booking.
+* When a user clicks on the 'cancel' button they are redirected to the Home page, where they get a message pop up stating ***"Your booking has been cancelled"***

 ### Edit Bookings:
+The Edit Bookings page gives the user the opportunity to make changes to any aspects of their bookings.
+To test this page the following checks were made.
+* If a user removes any of the forms fields without giving it a new value they will not be able to submit the changes.
+They will receive a message that tells them either ***"Please fill out this field"*** or  ***"Please select an item in the list"***.
+Once all fields of the form have been filled out the user can them submit the form.
+* Once the changes have been submitted the user will be redirected to the home page where they will receive a message stating ***"Your booking has been updated"***

 ### Thank you Page:
+The user is redirected to a Thank you for Booking page once they have successfully made a booking.
+This is just a simple page with some text and two links.
+Checks for this page:
+* When a user clicks on the link to view, change or cancel their booking they are redirected to the 'My Bookings' page
+* When a user clicks on the link to view the menus they are redirected to the 'Menus' page

+***

 ### User Feedback:
 #### Home page image:
 Original image on the home page did not give users the impression that they had landed on a restaurants website but more a cooking blog.
 After this feedback the homepage image was changed to make the site look like a restaurant website from the minute you land on it.

 <details>
-<summary>Original Home page image</summary>
+<summary>Here is the original Home page image</summary>

 ![Original Home Page Image](https://res.cloudinary.com/martiless/image/upload/v1658244483/static/images/bowl_of_fruit.f931d0309a9e.jpg)
 </details><br>